 Swim at Playa Carrizalillo: Things to Do in Puerto Escondido

 For me, this is the first thing to do in Puerto Escondido.
-Last trip, we set aside our whole first day to lounge/swim/lounge/swim at gorgeous Playa Carrizalillo.
+I always set aside a whole first day to lounge/swim/lounge/swim at gorgeous Playa Carrizalillo.

 Playa Carrizalillo is one of the most beautiful beaches in Oaxaca.
 You enter at the top, and have to descend many stairs to get to the sand below.
 Because of this, you get a stunning view of the picturesque cove and turquoise water below.
 Definitely a great place for a Puerto Escondido photo op.